 Level 1: Sowing cos lettuce

-Depending on the weather and the time of year, you'll start to see something come up after about a week.
+Depending on the weather and the time of year, you will see the first green shoots after about a week.

 Level 2: Cos lettuce seedlings